 Hey parents!
 Are you struggling with what to buy a tween or young teen boy for Easter?
 Gone are the days when little trinket toys and bubbles light up their faces.
 Gone are the days when an Easter board book and a little tractor make them squeal.
 However, tweens and teens are still kids and kids need some fun on Easter, even the bigger boys.
 The question is what to buy them.
+I’m sharing what my boys love to give you some Easter gift ideas for tween and teen boys for the young boys in your own life.

 By this age they probably already have all the footballs, soccer balls, and basketballs they need.
-If not, these are great options for the sports loving boy.
+If not, these are great options for the sports-loving boy.

 I have a mix of large and small items on this list.
 To see a list of smaller size items, scroll to the end.